-(Grebzig 1789-1822 Naples) View of the Bay of Naples from a mountain with trees, in the shade of which stands a figure, allowing the trees to frame an oval view of the sunlit bay.
-This rare, meticulously painted work, created in 1819, is a small yet significant piece by a landscape artist who left behind a limited legacy.
-In his youth, Walkhof received his drawing education from Carl Wilhelm Kolbe (also known as "Eichen-Kolbe") in Dessau.
-In 1815, Walkhof traveled to Rome, deviating from the idealized concept of art held by the German "Nazarenes."
-However, Walkhof still remained a romantic, creating landscapes that oscillate between natural depiction, atmospheric drawing, and allegory.
-In 1819, when this painting was created, he boldly ventured to places many landscape artists dreamed of seeing—Sicily and Naples.
-Three years later, he chose to end his own life in Naples.
-A comparable view of Naples with Vesuvius (from 1820) can be found in the Dessau Georgium Palace.
+(Grebzig 1789-1822 Naples) View of the Bay of Naples from a mountain with trees, in whose shade stands a figure, allowing the trees to frame an oval view of the sunlit bay.
+This rare, meticulously painted work, created in 1819, is a small yet significant piece by a landscape artist who left a limited legacy.
+In his youth, Valckhoff received his drawing education from Karl Wilhelm Kolbe (also known as "Eichen-Kolbe") in Dessau.
+In 1815, Valckhoff traveled to Rome, deviating from the idealized concept of art held by the German "Nazarenes."
+However, Valckhoff remained a romantic, creating landscapes that oscillate between natural depiction, atmospheric drawing, and allegory.
+In 1819, when this painting was created, he ventured more boldly to the places that many landscape artists dreamed of seeing—Sicily and Naples.
+Three years later, he chose death by his own hand in Naples.
+A comparable view of Naples with Vesuvius (from 1820) can be found in the Georgium Palace in Dessau.
 Oil on canvas; signed and dated 1819.
 28.5 cm x 42 cm.
-In a frame.
+Framed.

 Frederik de Moucheron